lsst-sqre/rubin-lfs-migrator/README.md

 This is a tool to migrate Git LFS contents from one location to another.

 To use it, `pip install rubin-lfs-migrator` and then run `migrate_lfs`.
+You will need to have cloned the repository you want to migrate (complete with LFS objects) into some directory, which will become the object of the `-i` option.

-If you are using this in a Rubin Observatory context, you will probably not need to change anything except the input directory (with the `-i` option).
+If you are using this in a Rubin Observatory context, you will probably not need to change anything except the input directory.
 However, `migrate_lfs -h` will show you the options available:

 ```
 usage: migrate_lfs [-h] [-i DIRECTORY] [-b LFS_BASE_URL]